tiziw/iuvolt/README.md

 iuvolt
 ```

-You can also run ``` install.sh ``` that'll do the setup for you, all you have to do is edit the config file with the right undervolt parameters, as it'll be empty by default.
+You can also run ``` install.sh ``` that'll do the setup for you, all you have to do is edit the config file with the right undervolt parameters, as it'll have 0 values by default.

 ## Credits